ClaireMargaux/proboder/README.md

 State-space model for joint prediction of transmission rate and reproduction number from SEIR or SEIRD model and public health data.

+This R project is part of my master's thesis, which can be read on [Overleaf](https://www.overleaf.com/read/zvscscfpxfys#69aab2).

+The algorithm I developed in R is heavily inspired by the article by J. Schmidt, P. Hennig et al. _A Probabilistic State Space Model for Joint Inference from Differential Equations and Data_, which can be found [here](https://proceedings.neurips.cc/paper/2021/hash/6734fa703f6633ab896eecbdfad8953a-Abstract.html).

 ## Table of Contents

 - [Installation](#installation)